 For economic damages such as wages lost from work, the process is very similar to that of medical bills.
 Wages lost are assessed by calculating the injured person’s current wages and multiplying it by the amount of time lost.
 If prospective time is expected to be lost, the estimates multiply wages by the amount of expected time lost.

-Pain and suffering is a noneconomic damage, and thus assessing the amount of compensation that is just is more subjective than economic damage is.
+Pain and suffering is a type of noneconomic damage, and thus assessing the amount of compensation that is just is more subjective than economic damage is.
 Among insurers, pain and suffering is usually assigned a multiplier, usually between 1.5 and 5.
-The lower end of the scale is applied for injuries that will heal easily, such as a simple fracture.
+The lower end of the scale is applied for injuries that heal easily, such as a simple fracture.
 The higher end of the scale is applied for catastrophic injuries that will require life-long care.
-In other words, complete SCIs that have resulted in paraplegia, for example, are highly likely to be assigned a pain and suffering multiplier of 5.
+In other words, complete SCIs that have resulted in paraplegia, for example, are highly likely to be assigned a pain and suffering multiplier of five.

 In a Vehicle Accident